9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * Explain the purpose of Interface Builder, what is a NIB file?
 * What image filetype should iOS UI assets be saved in?
 * Describe some differences between a Storyboard and a standard NIB file.
-* Describe Auto Layout.
 * What is the device status bar?
 How tall is it in points?
 Is it opaque or transparent?
 What does it do during a phone call or navigation?
 * What is a navigation bar?
 Can you show me an Apple app on your phone that uses a navigation bar?
 * What is a tab bar?
-Can you show me an Apple app on your phone that uses a tab bar?
-* What is a toolbar?
-Can you show me an Apple app on your phone that uses a toolbar?
+What is a toolbar?
+Compare and contrast them.
 * What is a table view?
 What is a collection view?
 * Describe when a popover is most appropriate.
 * What is a split-view controller?